 Parents and patients often struggle for years without a diagnosis and have tried all sorts of things to “cure” themselves of their symptoms.
 This ranges from dietary changes, avoidance of certain flare triggers, such as exposure to cold or cooling temperatures for patient with some forms of CAPS, allergy testing, elimination diets, testing for environmental toxins, and more.
 Generally, none of these are found to help significantly or prevent the progression of the disease.
 For some it’s only after years of exhausting all these possibilities that the rare recurring fever syndromes are considered.

 There are various treatments for the autoinflammatory diseases.
 To treat the condition, the medication must target the specific part of the innate immune system that is causing the symptoms.
+Medications like colchicine and biologics are common treatment options.
 For some conditions, there is not yet a good treatment.